The Gospel According to John:

 WHAT DO YOU THINK that Jesus is doing with a woman?

 When Jesus is left alone with a woman at a well (the same type of site where most major Old Testament figures met their wives), something occurs to bring about a monumental change in the way that people worship.
-It’s time to pay attention.
+It’s probably high time to pay attention.

 ?
 What do we know from the Old Testament about marriage as an image of God’s relationship with the people of Israel?